Kozea/Radicale/DOCUMENTATION.md

 This folder may be created or modified, while the storage is locked for shared access.
 In theory, it should be safe to delete the folder.
-Caches will be recreated automatically and clients will be told that their sync-token isn't valid anymore.
+Caches will be recreated automatically and clients will be told that their sync-token is not valid anymore.

 You may encounter files or folders that start with `.Radicale.tmp-`.
 Radicale uses them for atomic creation and deletion of files and folders.
-They should be deleted after requests are finished but it's possible that they are left behind when Radicale or the computer crashes.
+They should be deleted after requests are finished but it is possible that they are left behind when Radicale or the computer crashes.
-It's safe to delete them.
+You can safely delete them.

 #### Locking